 Some universities and TAFE (Technical and Further Education) institutes in Australia provide course placements to international students.
 It allows them to get work experience in a specific industry for a fixed period.

-Suppose you look forward to working with an NGO (Non-Profit Organisation).
-In that case, you will find plenty of NGOs and charity groups in Australia where you can volunteer.
+If you look forward to working with an NGO (Non-Profit Organisation), you will find plenty of NGOs and charity groups in Australia where you can volunteer.
 Moreover, Australians motivate people of all ages, particularly international students, to volunteer to give back to their communities.

 The best part about volunteering for the benefit of the community is that the working hours in Australia spent during volunteer work will not count towards the 40-hour work requirement under your student visa.
 Additionally, it is a great way to get hands-on experience and make friends.